KYVENetwork/docs/beta/index.md

 ### Major Change: Interpool security

-The biggest difference to the current Korellia network is the feature of interpool-security.
+The biggest difference to the current korellia network is the feature of interpool-security.
 From now on, there is only one staker entry per address.
 And a staker can join multiple pools.
 Joining multiple pools means more rewards, but this comes also with the danger of being more vulnerable to slashes.

 ![interpool security](https://cdn.discordapp.com/attachments/889827445132374036/1016716774122733628/interpool_security.png)